 Survivorship of Lacrimal Gland Tumor

-- Permanent survivorship refers to a permanent condition where it’s been years since treatment has ended, and there is significantly less or no chance of the tumor recurring back in the body.
+Permanent survivorship refers to a permanent condition where it has been years since treatment has ended, and there is significantly less or no chance of the tumor recurring back in the body.
 The focus is on the long-term side effects of the treatments.
-Follow up care is essential in this phase.
+Follow-up care is essential in this phase.

 Survivorship is one of the most complex parts of having lacrimal gland tumors.
 This is because survivorship for the disease condition varies from one person to another.
 Some people whose tumor condition is likely to become chronic continue to receive treatment and care for an extended time.
 This is also to manage and reduce the risk of cancer recurring again in the body.

 Cancer Survivors can experience a mix of emotions.
-They may portray strong feelings like relief, joy, fear, concern, or guilt.
+And so, they may portray strong feelings like relief, joy, fear, concern, or guilt.
 Many cancer survivors say that they have learned to appreciate life more and accept themselves for whatever they are after being diagnosed with the disease.
 At the same time, some others have become more tense and anxious about their health and seem uncertain about what lies ahead.
-These people may lose interest in their life, and find no meaning in leaving.
-They are mostly apprehensive of a bright future.
+These people may lose interest in their life, find no meaning in leaving, and can increasingly become apprehensive of a bright future.

-Survivors can feel stressed once their frequent visits to the hospital and meeting the health care team ends.
-They will begin to experience a lack of security or support, as the relationship built with the health care team provides them with a sense of support, comfort and protection.
-This may be triggered even more if any new worries or challenges like any side effects of the treatment, emotional challenges like the fear of recurrence, metastasis, sexual well-being, fertility concerns, financial and professional issues have started to bother the survivor.
+Survivors can feel stressed once their frequent visits to the hospital and meetings with the health care team end.
+They will begin to experience a lack of security or support, as the relationship built with the health care team provides them with a sense of support, comfort, and protection.
+This may be triggered even more if any new worries or challenges like any side effects of the treatment, emotional challenges like the fear of recurrence, metastasis, sexual well-being, fertility concerns, or financial and professional issues have started to bother the survivor.